SiliconLabs/wisun-br-linux-docker/README.md

 WiSun Border router
 ===================

-A WiSun Border Router (BR) allow to connect a WiSun network to internet.
-The firmware WinSun BR for EFR32 is able to make most of this job.
-However, EFR32 only provide a Slip (Serial Line Internet Protocol) connectivity.
-This repository link the Slip connection to the rest of the network.
+A WiSun Border Router (BR) allows to connect a WiSun network to internet.
+The WinSun BR firmware for EFR32 is able to make most of this job.
+However, EFR32 only provides a Slip (Serial Line Internet Protocol) connectivity.
+This repository links the Slip connection to the rest of the network.

 To simplify the deployment, all the work is done inside a Docker container.
 It aims to run on a Raspberry Pi, but it should work on any Linux host and even on